12 Reasons Why Watermelon Dischidia Leaves are Yellowing and How to Fix Them

 Solutions

-Move the Watermelon Dischidia to a brighter spot where it will receive bright light with some morning sunshine or use grow lights if you do not have adequate natural lighting in your home.
+Move the Watermelon Dischidia to a brighter spot where it will receive bright light with 4-6 hours of morning sunshine or use grow lights if you do not have adequate natural lighting in your home.
+Check out these full spectrum grow lights on Amazon.

 Solutions